imsanafeer/BudgetTracker/README.md

 # Budget Tracker

 The Budget Tracker is a web application designed to help users manage their finances by tracking income, expenses, and budgets.
 This project is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
+This application can be viewed at https://budgettracker-sanafeer.vercel.app/

 ## Installation